 Chrysalis Groups provides support and trauma services to women involved in prostitution in Denver.
 It offers you the opportunity to talk about current issues, learn safe sex options, self-esteem building activities and receive guidance in learning how to integrate learned material into your daily life.

-Leadership Group is a peer run group focused on women’s health issues.
+Leadership Group is a peer run group, connected with Pathways to Success, that focuses on women’s issues.

 Life Skills is a comprehensive group focusing on self esteem, assertiveness, communication skills, healthy living, relationships and support systems, time management,

 Mental Wellness is a psycho-educational group focusing on strength based learning.
 The purpose is to discuss factors to help achieve healthier states of mind such as humor exercise, self-appreciation, optimism, and leisure activities.

 Pathway to Success uses a psycho-educational and skills-building approach to increase women’s understanding of the associations among addiction, trauma, mental health disorders, sexual risk behaviors, and financial stability.
 Pathways to Success is a 16 week course using the *TREM Curriculum.